-Justin undertakes all aspects of personal injury work acting predominantly for claimants.
+Justin undertakes all aspects of personal injury work.
 He has a particular interest in workplace claims (especially where liability expert evidence is required) and claims involving vulnerable road users (children, pedestrians, cyclists, motorcyclists).
 His approach to personal injury actions is to assist solicitors to take control of litigation via use of the available procedural tools (Part 18s, Replies) which assists in achieving swift outcomes.

 Justin has experience in representing interested parties at inquests.